 You can also support organizations that are working to end the use of elephants in circuses and other forms of entertainment.
 These organizations often use legal action and public awareness campaigns to advocate for change.

 By following these tips, you can experience elephants in a way that is both enriching and ethical.
 Remember, responsible tourism is about making choices that benefit both the animals and the local communities that depend on them.
-Let's work together to ensure that elephants have a future where they are treated with respect and compassion.
+Let's work together to see to it that elephants have a future where they are treated with respect and compassion.

 FAQ: Your Questions Answered